Murder of Susanne Lindholm: Theories

-Initially due to a lack of a proper recording of her return home, police considered it likely that she had arrived home in a car.
+Initially, due to a lack of a proper recording of her return home, police considered it likely that she had arrived home in a car.
 This theory was supported by the fact that Lindholm was portrayed as an exceptionally beautiful woman, who easily attracted attention.
 According to one man, Lindholm couldn't walk down the street without someone batting an eye to look at her.
 Her father said that Susanne often preferred walking on tramway tracks than walking on the sidewalk, precisely to avoid unwanted attention.
-She had been bullied as a child, and was scared of strangers.
+She had been bullied as a child and was scared of strangers.
 Just a few months before her death, Susanne had told her sister Camilla that she would never enter a car driven by a stranger.
 Susanne used to also get annoyed easily and did not tolerate any kind of harassment.

 The area around Sofianlehdonkatu 9 was a quiet, poorly lit area at the time of the event.
 There were also many small, but dense forests.
 According to Crime Commissioner Juha Rautaheimo, there are three possibilities of how Lindholm encountered her murderer: she had been followed and surprised at the entrance door; the killer was somebody who had given her a ride home, or they both met at the door.
 Rautaheimo questioned the scope of the official interrogations towards parties that turned up at her doorstep.
-He additionally believed that at the time of killing, the perpetrator was relatively young and in good shape.
+He additionally believed that at the time of the killing, the perpetrator was relatively young and in good shape.
 Commissioner Martti Latikka also thought that the killer was less than middle-aged, and estimated that the killing wasn't pre-planned, but came as a means by which the rapist sought to overcome the situation.
 The judicial autopsy revealed that Lindholm had been violated in a particularly brutal manner, indicating that her killer might've been mentally disturbed.
 Väinö Rantio, Head of the Violence Bureau of the Helsinki Criminal Police, said that the perpetrator was an abnormal, sexually problematic and lonely person who avoids relationships.
 In spite of this, his age or occupation could not be determined.